 - . -

 He pulled fresh underwear and a shirt out of the lower shelf and dressed in oversized, baggy jeans.
-His grey socks had a hole on the left big toe, so he pulled the socks of and switched them, so his little toe on his right foot had the hole.
-With careful precision, he turned to cover the mattress with the light blue blanket he slept with.
+His grey socks had a hole on the left big toe, so he pulled the socks off and switched them, so his little toe on his right foot had the hole.
+With careful precision, he turned to make his bed and covered the light green sheet on the mattress with the blue blanket he had since he could remember.
+It was too small to cover him fully, but it gave him warm feet at night.
 Right next to his bed, next to the wall and on a carton box were his glasses.
 He grabbed them and put them on his nose.
+They still didn't fit right.
+Years ago, his aunt had found them in a neighbours trash can.
 Silently, he opened the now-golden-looking door - just a crack, so it won't make any noise, slid into the hallway and closed the hidden cupboard door.

 - . -